nreddyd/Word-Guess-Game/README.md

 └── index.html
 ```

-The Hangman game is built to guess the country name based on the national animal image of that country.
+The Hangman game is built to guess the country name based on the national animal image of that country shown in the screen.

 Press any key to start the game.